Edward Hay (County Wexford)

 Edward Hay (1761–1826) was the author of a book on the Irish Rebellion of 1798, and a witness to many of the events of that time.

 Early life

-Edward Hay was born, about 1761, at Ballinkeele (near Crossabeg), Co.
-Wexford, Ireland, into a Catholic family.
+Edward Hay was born, about 1761, at Ballinkeele (near Crossabeg), County Wexford, Ireland, into a Catholic family.
 His family were large landowners and were long-established in the County.
 Hay was educated in France and Germany.
 His father was Harvey Hay.

 Rebellion

 Hay was witness to many of the events in Wexford town during the Rebellion.
 Hay's brother, John, was a prominent Rebel leader, who was executed near the end of the Rebellion on Wexford bridge, 26 June 1798.
-John Hay was buried in Kilmallock graveyard, Co.
-Wexford.
+John Hay was buried in Kilmallock graveyard, County Wexford.
 Another brother, Philip, was a member of the British Army, and was buried in England.